cybercongress/networks/bostrom/genesis-validator.md

 Verify that your `priv_validator_key.json` from $HOME/.cyber/config/ directory matching to the one you used to create gentx.

-Check that `pub key value` section is similar to one corresponding to your validator name below:
+Check that `pub key value` section is similar to one corresponding your validator name below:

 ```bash
 cat $HOME/.cyber/config/priv_validator_key.json